vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 ![Dataset: The `numenta_lab` dataset is a collection of 12 real-world objects (left).
 They are scanned and turned into 3D models using photogrammetry.](../../figures/how-to-use-monty/MMW_dataset.png)
 ![Training: We move a sensor patch over the 3D model using the Habitat simulator.](../../figures/how-to-use-monty/patchon3dmug.gif#width=400px)

-To run this pretraining yourself, you can use the [only_surf_agent_training_numenta_lab_obj](https://github.com/thousandbrainsproject/tbp.monty/blob/2518a246214d8a487e1054da8ac57269e5014399/benchmarks/configs/pretraining_experiments.py#L237) config.
+To run this pre-training yourself, you can use the [only_surf_agent_training_numenta_lab_obj](https://github.com/thousandbrainsproject/tbp.monty/blob/2518a246214d8a487e1054da8ac57269e5014399/benchmarks/configs/pretraining_experiments.py#L237) config.
 Alternatively, you can download the pre-trained models using the [benchmark experiment instructions](https://thousandbrainsproject.readme.io/docs/benchmark-experiments#monty-meets-world).

 For inference, we use the RGBD images taken with the iPad camera.
 Movement is defined as a small patch on the image moving up, down, left, and right.
 At the beginning of an episode, the depth image is converted into a 3D point cloud with one point per pixel.
 The sensor's location at every step is then determined by looking up the current center pixel location in that 3D point cloud.
 Each episode presents Monty with one image, and Monty takes as many steps as needed to make a confident classification of the object and its pose.